Transitive and intransitive verbs

 She smiled.

-Note: Intransitive Verbs can not form passive voice, because there is no one to receive the action.
+Note: Intransitive Verbs cannot form passive voice because there is no one to receive the action.
 They do not have a direct object.

-Some verbs can be transitive and intransitive, depending on how they are used in a sentence.
-Here is a list of some common verbs that can be both transitive and intransitive:
+Some verbs can function as both transitive and intransitive, depending on how they are used in a sentence.
+Below is a list of common examples.

 eat